MarkHoeber/tools-tech-syllabus/source/index.rst

    sphinx
    rtd

 .. note:: I also maintain a separate document, :xref:`Sphinx_Sublime_Doc` that goes into more detail about these technologies than we will cover in class.
 It might be useful to those who do a final project with Sphinx.
+It is a work in progress and contributions are welcome.

 XML and DITA
 ******************

 DITA is an XML schema used extensively in technical documentation, especially at large organizations such as IBM and Oracle.
-DITA enables. **structured authoring**, which requires writers to adhere to a set of structural rules.
+DITA enables **structured authoring**, which requires writers to adhere to a set of rules.

 .. toctree::
    :maxdepth: 1